-Lauren Destino, MD, is the Associate Division Chief of the Pediatric Hospital Medicine Division and Medical Director of Acute Care at Lucile Packard Children’s Hospital Stanford (LPCHS) and a Clinical Assistant Professor at Stanford University.
-She was a site co-Investigator for the I-PASS study at Stanford and is the site Principal Investigator for the PCORI grant, Bringing I-PASS to the Bedside: A Communication Bundle to Improve Patient Safety and Experience.
+Lauren Destino, MD, is the Associate Division Chief of the Pediatric Hospital Medicine Division and Medical Director of Acute Care at Lucile Packard Children’s Hospital Stanford (LPCHS) and a Clinical Professor at Stanford University.
+She was a site co-Investigator for the I-PASS study at Stanford and the site Principal Investigator for the PCORI grant, Bringing I-PASS to the Bedside: A Communication Bundle to Improve Patient Safety and Experience.
 She is involved in a number of quality and process improvement related activities at LPCHS.
 She is the director for a required quality improvement rotation for residents and co-directs the scholarly concentration for quality and process improvement.
 Her research interests include communication among the care team (inclusive of patients and families), patient flow throughout the hospital, and value centered improvement.

 - Hospital Medicine